 Abstract

-Background: Agencies such as the Centers for Disease Control (CDC) currently release incidence data (e.g., Influenza), along with descriptive summaries of simple spatio-temporal patterns and trends.
+Background: Agencies such as the Centers for Disease Control and Prevention (CDC) currently release incidence data (e.g., Influenza), along with descriptive summaries of simple spatio-temporal patterns and trends.
 However, public health researchers, government agencies, as well as the general public, are often interested in deeper patterns and insights into how the disease is spreading.
 Analysis by domain experts is needed for deriving such insights from incidence data.

 Objective: Our goal is to develop an automated approach for finding interesting spatio-temporal patterns in the spread of a disease over a large region, such as: regions which have specific characteristics, e.g., high incidence in a particular week, those which showed a sudden change in incidence, or regions which have significantly different incidence compared to earlier seasons.